For Therapists: Upheal Try Free ↗

 Note Accuracy

 Every platform generates passable SOAP and DAP notes from session audio.
-The differences show up in three places: (1) DSM-5 code suggestion accuracy (Mentalyc and Blueprint strongest in our testing); (2) therapeutic-intervention labelling (Upheal's custom-prompt system handles niche modalities best); (3) payer-ready formatting (all five pass basic payer audit; Mentalyc's 20+ templates give the most flexibility for niche payers).
+The differences show up in three places: (1) DSM-5 code suggestion accuracy (Mentalyc and Blueprint strongest in our comparison); (2) therapeutic-intervention labelling (Upheal's custom-prompt system handles niche modalities best); (3) payer-ready formatting (all five pass basic payer audit; Mentalyc's 20+ templates give the most flexibility for niche payers).
 All require clinician review before inclusion in the record.
 None of them replace clinical judgement.

 EHR Integration